-After taking part in a public sacrificial ceremony, he didn’t keep the meat bestowed on him overnight.
+After assisting his duke at a sacrificial ceremony, he didn’t keep the meat bestowed on him overnight.
 After carrying out a family sacrificial ceremony, he didn’t keep the meat for more than three days.
 After the third day, he didn’t eat it.

 Observe the conventions and the spirit of the ceremony.
 Even if the origins of its protocols and procedures have been lost in the mists of time, respect and honor them.
 Rather than question the meaning and integrity of the ancient traditions it embodies, celebrate the shared sense of meaning and identity that they preserve and transmit from generation to generation.